20 Terms All Survey-Savvy Market Researchers Should Know

 #1: Survey

 A survey is a data collection tool that includes at least one question.
-This question, or in many cases questions, can either be open-ended or close-ended, and are asked in either written or oral format.
+You can ask these questions, which can be open-ended or close-ended, in either written or oral format.

-A survey can be thought of as the entire research project, or a ‘point-in-time’ data collection method.
+You can think of it as the entire research project or a ‘point-in-time’ data collection method.

 #2: QRE